 A home appraisal is an unbiased evaluation of a home’s current market value.
 They’re almost always used in any purchase-and-sale transaction and serve to assure lenders that the homebuyer is not borrowing more than the property is worth.
 This is important because if the borrower on their loan, the bank will seize the home as collateral and resell it to recover the loan amount.
 That’s going to be hard to do if the home is worth less than the remaining loan balance, which is why lenders are so strict about ensuring each home is properly appraised.

 For buyers, a home appraisal that comes in at or above the contract price will be a good thing.
 It means that, barring any other difficulties, the sale can proceed as planned.
 However, a low appraisal will mean a delay that could jeopardize the transaction.
-Buyers do at least have an advantage here in that they can use the low appraisal to renegotiate for a lower selling price.
+Buyers do at least have an advantage here to use the low appraisal to renegotiate for a lower selling price.
 Just be aware that this can backfire in a seller’s market and lead to the deal falling apart.
 It’s certainly in every seller’s interest to get a high valuation and worth the effort of getting a second opinion if you believe the first one was inaccurate.

 What Causes a Low Appraisal?What Causes a Low Appraisal?